LCobham/holbertonschool-shell/io_redirections_and_filters/README.md

 16-whatsnext: print lines in /etc/passwd that contain the word "root" and three lines after them
 17-hidethisword: display all lines in /etc/passwd that DON'T contain the pattern "bin"
 18-letteronly: print lines in /etc/ssh/sshd_config that start with an alphabetic character
+19-AZ: when given a string, replace characters "A" and "c" by "Z" and "e" respectively